yllekz/talking-clock/README.md

 * Make the script's default actions nonverbal chimes.
 * Easy-to-read instructions on how to install/use
 * Bugfix: Script didn't correctly point to the wav files
-* Integrate the UNH Clock's Westminster chime to mimick an IRL clock sound
+* Integrate the UNH Clock's Westminster chime to mimic an IRL clock sound
     * bang.wav replaced with UNH's version (original is bang-bak.wav)

 **Installation/Use**
 ```
-# Pull down the code to the right spot on your local system:
+# Pull down the code to your local system:
 sudo git clone https://github.com/yllekz/talking-clock /usr/share/talking-clock

 # Make script executable + run it: